aberner6/sceneK/README.md

 - Exercise: transition from clustered insights to design questions
 - Lecture: inspirational heritage-based experiences
 - Lecture: how to brainstorm productively, collaboratively

+**In-between assignment**
+Concept generation sessions with your fellow students.
+On your blog:
+- Post sketches and summaries

 ### Class II: Tuesday
 - Review learning so far, course structure